-In its delegation of authority (journal no. SLU ua.Fe.2013.1.1.1-4911) the board has decided that, among other things, it is incumbent on the faculty board to:
+In its delegation of authority (reg. no. SLU ua.Fe.2013.1.1.1-4911) the board has decided that, among other things, it is incumbent on the faculty board to:

-- having obtained the vice-chancellor's view, decide the subjects in which third-cycle courses and programmes will be offered; - assume overall responsibility for the quality of third-cycle education; - admit doctoral students to third-cycle programmes in accordance with the admission regulations, and - assume responsibility for ensuring that third-cycle programmes are carried out in accordance with the guidelines decided by the vicechancellor.
+- decide on the subjects in which to offer doctoral education, having first obtained the vice-chancellor's opinion; - assume overall responsibility for the quality of third-cycle education; - admit doctoral students to doctoral-level programmes in accordance with the admission regulations; - assume responsibility for ensuring that third-cycle programmes are carried out in accordance with the guidelines decided by the vice-chancellor.

-The faculty board is entitled to delegate decisions within the roles set out above to the dean, pro-dean, vice-dean (added 160629) or other member of the faculty board or to a body established by the faculty board of which the dean, pro-dean or other member of the faculty board is chair.
+The faculty board is entitled to delegate decisions within the roles set out above to the dean, deputy dean, vice-dean or other member of the faculty board or to a body established by the faculty board of which the dean, deputy dean or other member of the faculty board is chair.